teleportaloo/PDX-Bus/README.markdown

 LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Change log
 ----------
+### Version 9.2 (August 2017)
+* Fixed crash when opening map when there is a callback
+* Fixed crash for timer if the cell is not available.
+* Faves are now read in with mutable containers, this will fix any issues with recents not being mutable.
+* Fixed 8.3.1 analyis issues.
+* Added direct link to review.
+* Optimized XML parser to make a dictionary of the elements and map it to the selector for the element.
+* Fixed issue where blanks scren could be displayed when commuter bookmark is shown when a progress window is displayed.
+* Changed default walking distance to be 0.75 miles.
+* Removed additional nullify warnings
+* Cleanup vehicle locations to remove duplicates and blanks
+* Changed Browse to lookup and changed "list" to "alphabetically"

+### Version 9.1 (January 2017)
+* Fixed bookmarks so first stop is not duplicated when editing.

 ### Version 9.0 (December 2016)
 * Watch app updated to WatchOS 2 (native app)
 * Fixed Trip Planner bug for when locale is not USA and AM and PM text changes in the query.